MKastek/GCP-ACE-exam/exam-notes.md

 ### Target pools in Cloud Load Balancing
 A target pool is a group of backend instances that receive incoming traffic from external passthrough Network Load Balancers.
 All backend instances of a target pool must reside in the same Google Cloud region.
 Target pools use HTTP health checks.

+### URL maps in Cloud Load Balancing
+A URL map is a set of rules for routing incoming HTTP(S) requests to specific backend services or backend buckets.
+A minimal URL map matches all incoming request paths `/*`.

+### Routes in Cloud Load Balancing
+Routes are used to specify paths to destination IP addresses outside a subnet.

+### Firewall rules in Cloud Load Balancing
+Firewall rules control the flow of traffic on a network.

+### Traces in Cloud Load Balancing
+Traces are used to understand performance characteristics of services in a distributed system.

 ### BigQuery
 BigQuery is a managed, petabyte scale data warehouse, which uses SQL.